-- Only unpublished work that has not previously been presented is allowed – The presenting author must attest that the material has not been presented or published elsewhere, will not be presented elsewhere if accepted for the scientific program, and will not be published elsewhere if accepted for publication in The Annals of Thoracic Surgery.
-If there is any conceivable question regarding similarity to earlier work or possible duplication or redundancy, it is the responsibility of the presenting author to consult directly with the Chair of the Workforce on Annual Meeting.
+- Only unpublished work that has not previously been presented is allowed – The submitting author must attest that the material has not been presented or published elsewhere, will not be presented or published after submission and prior to notification of acceptance or rejection, will not be presented elsewhere if accepted for the scientific program, and will not be published elsewhere if accepted for publication in The Annals of Thoracic Surgery.
+If there is any conceivable question regarding similarity to earlier work or possible duplication or redundancy (whether compared to previously or prospectively presented or published material), it is the responsibility of the presenting author to consult directly with the Chair of the Workforce on Annual Meeting.
 If there is a potential conflict with an abstract or surgical video already presented or published, authors must notify STS by e-mail (mchao [at] sts [dot] org) of the conflict at the time of submission.
 Failure to comply will result in the abstract being rejected.

 Each presenter is required to check in at the speaker ready room at least two (2) hour prior to his or her presentation time to load and test the presentation slides and/or other material.

 - All presentations must be submitted in English.

 - If slides are used, the first slide (after title slide) must reflect the required disclosure information.